Generative AI as a Pillar for Predicting 2D and 3D Wildfire Spread: Beyond Physics-Based Models and Traditional Deep Learning: Review Strategy

+\rev{To ensure methodological rigor and transparency, this study adopts a systematic review strategy combined with narrative synthesis.
+By systematically formulating search queries and applying them across well-established academic databases—including IEEE Xplore and Scopus—we identified and screened relevant literature in a structured, reproducible manner (as depicted in Figure~\ref{fig:literatyre_search}).
+This approach enabled us to comprehensively map existing research on the application of artificial intelligence to wildfire spread prediction, while also allowing us to iteratively narrow our scope to focus on the emerging role of generative AI models.
+Following initial retrieval and screening, we employed a narrative synthesis to qualitatively analyze and compare selected studies, examining their methodological frameworks, data sources, and reported predictive performances.
+This process provided nuanced insights into how diverse deep learning and generative architectures have been leveraged to advance fire propagation modeling.}

-In addition to the identified articles, we utilized an LLM-powered tool developed in our previous work \citep{xu2024automating} to characterize the literature by extracting taxonomies from each paper's abstract using a combined process of Scientific Discourse Tagging (SDT) and Named Entity Recognition (NER).
-These extracted taxonomies were then classified based on an existing body of knowledge.
-A bibliometric summary is presented in Figure~\ref{fig:literatyre_summary}, which visualizes the number of publications employing various machine learning and deep learning models.
-The models are grouped into three categories: traditional machine learning, deep learning, and generative AI, and are displayed as bar charts.
-Figure~\ref{fig:literatyre_summary2} presents a more detailed characterization and summary of the literature, mapping the number of publications that apply various categories and types of machine learning and deep learning models across different wildfire prediction application areas over the years.
-The classification of the literature is conducted using Sentence Transformers, which align the extracted taxonomy from each article with the existing body of knowledge \citep{xu2024automating}.
-This alignment is performed using a cosine similarity threshold that compares the literature-derived taxonomy with named entities and definitions defined in a domain ontology, which was constructed based on comprehensive literature reviews and authoritative textbooks.
-In this study, a cosine similarity threshold of 0.7 is used to ensure reliable knowledge alignment, allowing literature to be classified under a specific methodology or application area only when its extracted taxonomy is highly semantically relevant to a corresponding definition in the existing body of knowledge.
+\rev{ In addition to the identified articles, we employed an LLM-powered tool from our previous work \cite{xu2024automating} to characterize the literature by extracting taxonomies from each paper’s abstract using a combined process of Scientific Discourse Tagging (SDT) and Named Entity Recognition (NER).
+These taxonomies were then classified against an existing body of knowledge.
+Specifically, we used Sentence Transformers to align each article’s extracted taxonomy with domain knowledge by applying a cosine similarity threshold, comparing entities to definitions from a domain ontology built through comprehensive literature reviews and authoritative textbooks.
+A similarity threshold of 0.7 was chosen to ensure robust alignment, classifying papers under specific methodologies or application areas only when their extracted taxonomy showed high semantic relevance to existing definitions.
+For example, this process enabled classification of literature into application areas such as fire spread prediction, detection and monitoring, and risk assessment, as illustrated in Figure~\ref{fig:literatyre_search}. }